Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Design Rule: Modulation-induced Phase Shift of Light

 where $\overline{\overline{T}}(t)$ is the time-varying transfer matrix, $Y_s(\omega_0,t)$ is the time-varying surface admittance of the metasurface and $Y_0$ is the admittance of plane wave in free-space which depends on the incident angle and polarization.
-Here, we do not set any limit on $Y_0$, so that the results are valid irregardless of incident angle and polarization.
-It should be remarked while ignoring the modulation-induced dispersion effects, we consider dependency of admittance temporal profile to the excitation frequency, thus accounting for the change in material parameter with optical frequency.
+Here, we do not set any limit on $Y_0$, so that the results are valid regardless of incident angle and polarization.
+It should be emphasized that while neglecting the modulation-induced dispersion effects, we include dependency of admittance temporal profile to the excitation frequency ($\omega_0$), thus accounting for the change in material parameters with optical frequency.

 The transfer matrix equation can be taken into angular frequency domain by taking the Fourier transform of both sides as: